 Oh my God.
 This gig!
 Like a larger, more insane version of the Dingwalls one in May.
 Dancing, singing, getting pushed around, pushing.
 So many people.
 Oddly I remember at one stage I looked up and I was dancing with a bloke from the t.v. show ‘Bread’!
 Lost all my mates, found all my mates.
 Euphoric.

-Here’s my friend, the wonderful photographer,Justin Thomas’s iconic shot of Ian Brown from that night.
+Here’s my friend, the wonderful photographer,Justin Thomas’s iconic shot of Ian Brown.
 Paul Smith tee shirt and bongos.